2024 NBA Draft

 Status: International

-A tall guard with a deft passing touch and the ability to create opportunities for himself and others, the upside play here is a bet that the outside shot comes around.
+A tall guard with a deft passing touch and the ability to create opportunities for himself and others, the upside play here is a bet that the knee is stable and the outside shot comes around.

 Kentucky | Position: G | Height: 6-3